cisco-ce/roomos.cisco.com/doc/MTR/JoinThirdPartyMeetings.md

 ### Enabling Google Meet meetings

 In order to join Google Meet meetings, you need to **Enable WebRTC to join Google Meet** in Control Hub.
-Read [here](https://help.webex.com/en-us/article/egg1su/Enable-WebRTC-to-Join-Google-Meet-Meetings-on-Board,-Desk,-and-Room-Series) to follow the steps.
+Read [this article](https://help.webex.com/en-us/article/egg1su/Enable-WebRTC-to-Join-Google-Meet-Meetings-on-Board,-Desk,-and-Room-Series) to follow the steps.
 Note that OBTP is not available for Google Meet on MTR devices.

 ## Join Meetings with One Button to Push